 By Alyse Bacine

 The difference between temporary relief and permanent transformation often lies in addressing root causes rather than surface symptoms.
-Breathwork facilitator training equips practitioners with the tools to guide others through this profound process, creating pathways to deep, structural change that persists long after sessions.
+Breathwork facilitator training equips practitioners with the tools to guide others through profound healing processes, creating pathways to deep, structural change that persists long after sessions.

 Introduction to Breathwork Facilitator Training